VATSALVARSHNEY108/B.O.I.-MARK-2/replit.md

 # AI Desktop Automation Controller

 ## Overview
 The AI Desktop Automation Controller is an intelligent desktop automation tool powered by Google's Gemini AI.
 It interprets natural language commands to execute a wide range of tasks on desktop computers.
-The project aims to be a comprehensive productivity powerhouse, offering a unified ecosystem with over 300+ features, including smart Desktop RAG, 9 Smart Automation & AI features, Natural Language Workflow Builder, 8 Communication Enhancement features, and a real-time WebSocket dashboard for live monitoring.
+The project aims to be a comprehensive productivity powerhouse, offering a unified ecosystem with over 310+ features, including smart Desktop RAG, 9 Smart Automation & AI features, Natural Language Workflow Builder, 8 Communication Enhancement features, 7 new essential utility tools (November 2025), and a real-time WebSocket dashboard for live monitoring.
 It integrates advanced AI for code generation, screen analysis, natural language understanding, professional-grade data analysis, various utility modules, and real-time remote monitoring capabilities, including an Intelligent AI Assistant.

 ## User Preferences
 - **Chat Monitoring:** User prefers visual/screen-based chat monitoring where AI controls the real Gmail/WhatsApp interface on screen, rather than background API calls.
 This allows them to watch the AI work in real-time.